questforwisdom/anonypyx/README.md

 - added k-Same family of algorithms for image anonymisation [3]
 - added the microaggregation algorithm used by k-Same

+### 0.2.5

+- renamed `Anonymizer` and its `anonymize` method to BE spelling
+- added the `generalisation_strategy` parameter to Anonymiser which determines how generalised data is represented (old behaviour is `"human-readable"`)
+- added the generalisation strategies `"machine-readable"` and `"microaggregation"`
+- added some attacks on anonymised data which can be found in the submodule `attackers`

 ## References